wrapperband/FTCBlockTimeAnalysis/README.md

 Analysis of TheBlockFactory showed it has a FTC Hash rate of 204 MHash/s compared to Overall FTC Hash rate of  654 MHash and "core p2pool" 10 - 50 MHash/s.

-However, it would apparently need 5 * 654 or 3,000 MHash/s to produce the variations observed.
+However, it would apparently need 3 * 654 or 2,500 MHash/s to produce some of the variations in Hash rate observed.

 **FTC Difficulty variation 31/05/2016**